codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/api_responses.rst

 .. php:method:: failNotFound(string $description = 'Not Found'[, string $code=null[, string $message = '']])

-    :param mixed  $description: The error message to show the user.
+    :param string  $description: The error message to show the user.
     :param string $code: A custom, API-specific, error code.
     :param string $message: A custom "reason" message to return.
     :returns: The value of the Response object's send() method.